University of Nevada, Reno: History

-The Nevada State Constitution established the State University of Nevada in Elko on October 12, 1874.
+The Nevada state constitution established the State University of Nevada in Elko on October 12, 1874.
 In 1881, it became Nevada State University.
-In 1885, the Nevada State University moved from Elko to Reno.
-In 1906, it was renamed the University of Nevada and finally, University of Nevada, Reno in 1969 soon after University of Nevada, Las Vegas was granted full autonomy.
+In 1885, Nevada State University moved from Elko to Reno.
+In 1906, it was renamed the University of Nevada.

-The University of Nevada remained the only four-year academic institution in the state of Nevada until 1965, when the Nevada Southern campus (now the University of Nevada, Las Vegas) separated into its own university.
+The University of Nevada remained the only four-year academic institution in the state until 1965, when the Nevada Southern campus (now the University of Nevada, Las Vegas) separated into its own university.
+In 1969, the university's name was changed to the University of Nevada, Reno to distinguish from the new institution in Las Vegas.

 Academics

 Bachelor's, master's and doctoral programs are offered through:

 Centers

 Nevada sponsors a center dedicated to Basque studies (Including the Basque language) due to the large Basque population in Northern Nevada.

 In addition, the university maintains and sponsors many centers, institutes & facilities.

 Libraries

 The university and surrounding community is served by several campus libraries.
 The libraries are: